AnushikaG/Usage-of-Power-BI-Dashboard/README.md

 # Business Application of Analytics - Power BI Dashboard

-This project showcases a Power BI dashboard created for the Business Application of Analytics course at La Trobe University.
-The dashboard provides insights into sales performance, customer segmentation, inventory management, and product categories for OutFitters, a fictional company.
+This project showcases a Power BI dashboard created for OUTFITTERS.
+The dashboard provides insights into sales performance, customer segmentation, inventory management, and product categories for OutFitters.

 ## Key Features:
 - **Sales Performance Analysis**: Visualization of sales by store, product category, and city.